Anti-Aging

 Immune System Restoration

-Epithalon has demonstrated immunomodulatory effects, particularly in restoring thymic function and T-cell responsiveness in aged subjects.
+Epithalon has shown immunomodulatory effects, particularly in restoring thymic function and T-cell responsiveness in aged subjects.
 In elderly human subjects, epithalamin treatment improved T-cell proliferative responses and normalized the CD4/CD8 ratio.
 These immune-restorative effects are believed to work synergistically with the peptide's telomerase activation to slow immunosenescence.

 Dosing Protocol